NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 (:numref:`parallel_stereo`).
 A ran can be started at the triangulation stage after making changes to the cameras while reusing a previous run with the option ``--prev-run-prefix``.

+See also :numref:`handling_clouds` with considers the situation that clouds are present in the input images.
+The suggestions there may apply in other contexts as well.

 On Linux, the ``parallel_stereo`` program writes in each output tile location a file of the form::